Proximity space: Properties

 Given a proximity space, one can define a topology by letting $A \mapsto \left\{ x : \{ x \} \;\delta\; A \right\}$ be a Kuratowski closure operator.
 If the proximity space is separated, the resulting topology is Hausdorff.
 Proximity maps will be continuous between the induced topologies.

 The resulting topology is always completely regular.
 This can be proven by imitating the usual proofs of Urysohn's lemma, using the last property of proximal neighborhoods to create the infinite increasing chain used in proving the lemma.

-Given a compact Hausdorff space, there is a unique proximity whose corresponding topology is the given topology: $A$ is near $B$ if and only if their closures intersect.
+Given a compact Hausdorff space, there is a unique proximity space whose corresponding topology is the given topology: $A$ is near $B$ if and only if their closures intersect.
 More generally, proximities classify the compactifications of a completely regular Hausdorff space.

 A uniform space $X$ induces a proximity relation by declaring $A$ is near $B$ if and only if $A \times B$ has nonempty intersection with every entourage.
 Uniformly continuous maps will then be proximally continuous.